 - Stomach pains

 Furthermore, these symptoms cause an upset stomach in dogs.
-As a result, dogs may attempt to ease their pain via stretching their abdomen frequently.
+As a result, a dog stretching their abdomen frequently may be an attempt to ease its pain.
 However, the first signs of Canine Pancreatitis closely resemble canine bloat.
 Therefore, nothing beats a quick diagnostic trip to the veterinarian when dealing with Canine Pancreatitis.

-In a nutshell, dog stretching is a way for our four-legged friends to express themselves or alleviate themselves from pain caused by soreness.
+In a nutshell, dog stretching is a way for our four-legged friends to express themselves or alleviate their pain caused by soreness.
 Furthermore, dog stretching becomes more frequent as they age.
 Therefore, dog stretching alone cannot qualify as an indicator or symptom regarding health concerns.

 Frequently Asked Questions about Stretching in Dogs